-(Terms Expiring in 2004)
+Continuing Directors (Terms Expiring in 2004)

 J. FRANK HARRISON, III, age 48, is Chairman of the Board of Directors and Chief Executive Officer of the Company.
-Mr. Harrison, III served as Vice Chairman of the Board of Directors from November 1987 through his election as Chairman in December 1996 and was appointed as the Company's Chief Executive Officer in May 1994.
+Mr. Harrison, III served as Vice Chairman of the Board of Directors from November 1987 through his election as Chairman in December 1996 and was appointed as the Company's Chief Executive

+Officer in May 1994.
 He was first employed by the Company in 1977 and has served as a Division Sales Manager and as a Vice President.
 Mr. Harrison, III is a director of Wachovia Bank & Trust, N.A., Southern Region Board.
 He is Chairman of the Finance Committee and Vice-Chairman of the Executive Committee.

-NED R. MCWHERTER, age 72, is Chairman of the Board of Directors of Volunteer Distributing Company, Inc., a beverage distributor, and Eagle Distributors, Inc., a snack food distributor.
+NED R. McWHERTER, age 72, has been Chairman of the Board of Directors of Volunteer Distributing Company, Inc., a beverage distributor, and Eagle Distributors, Inc., a snack food distributor.
 He has also served as a Governor of the United States Postal Service since 1995.
 Mr. McWherter served as Governor of the State of Tennessee from January 1987 to January 1995.
+Mr. McWherter is a director of Piedmont Natural Gas Co., a distributor of natural gas.
 He has been a director of the Company since 1995 and is Chairman of the Compensation Committee and a member of the Finance Committee.